 Abscesses can affect different areas of the mouth, including the teeth, the gum tissue, and the soft tissues surrounding the crown of a tooth.
 Widely, abscesses in the mouth are known as dental abscesses, but certain types affect the gums (periodontal abscess) or the gum tissue (gingival abscess).
 In some cases, abscesses can cause a parulis, more commonly known as a gum boil.
 Gum boils and gum abscesses are not gum disease, however, gum abscesses can indicate the development of periodontitis.

-Gum boils are very common, but what is a gum boil?
-A gum boil, or parulis, is a localised concentration of pus which occurs in the soft tissue of the gum, but what does a gum boil look like?
+Gum boils are very common.
+A gum boil, or parulis, is a localised concentration of pus which occurs in the soft tissue of the gum.
 Gum boils usually look like a small pimple in the mouth, and are drainage points for abscesses which occur in the roots of the teeth.

-So, what causes gum boils?
-When the nerve of a tooth dies (necrosis), the body sends a multitude of white blood cells to the point where the nerve exits, in an attempt to destroy the infection.
+When the nerve of a tooth dies (necrosis), the body sends a multitude of white blood cells to the point where the nerve exits in an attempt to destroy the infection.
 This then forms an abscess as the cells die, and in some cases, the abscess can break through the gum tissue and form a gum boil, as a drainage point for the abscess.

 Aside from tooth abscesses, there are gum abscesses, which can affect the soft tissue, or the area at which the gum connects with the tooth, or periodontal pockets.
-What does a gum abscess look like?
 Abscesses, in general, can be described as a localised collection of pus within the mouth's tissue, but gum abscesses are different from tooth abscesses in that they do not occur as a result of infection from a dead tooth, rather as bacterial infections associated with living teeth.

 One of the most significant symptoms of a gum abscess is pain, which often appears suddenly, and is characterised by being a deep, throbbing pain.
 Other symptoms include:

 Gum boils vary in size but can usually be seen clearly on the gum.
 The size is dependent on how much is produced deep in the tooth and how the patient's immune system responds.
-Is a gum boil painless?
 Many gum boils are painless in nature, but some can cause moderate pain, and they can come and go.

 Gum abscess treatment and gum boil treatment focus on treating the underlying issue - in the case of gum boils, the dead or decaying tooth must be addressed.
 If the tooth is non-vital, it may be extracted.
 Once the underlying cause is treated, the gum boil will not re-occur.